Mikaelia/color-collector/README.md

 Redux-specific:

+- _containers_
+  - Contains all of the smart components that connect callbacks that trigger actions that change state in redux store to child components
 - _store_
   - `index.js`
     - Combines reduces, connects store to reducers, initial state data, Redux devtools via store factory function
   - `reducers.js`